Valuations on manifolds and integral geometry: Introduction.

-These imbeddings are often very useful since various structures on valuations can be restricted to constructible functions $\cf(X)$ where they can be interpreted in more familiar terms.
+The imbeddings (\ref{E:smooth-constr}), (\ref{E:subanalytic-constr}) are often very useful since various structures on valuations can be restricted to $\cp(X)$ or, better to constructible functions $\cf(X)$, where they can be interpreted in more familiar terms.
 For example the above mentioned product on $\vi(X)$ has the following interpretation.
 It was shown in \cite{alesker-bernig} that $\vmi(X)$ has a partially defined product, i.e. two generalized valuations can be multiplied if they are in "generic position" to each other (the precise technical conditions are formulated on the language of wave front sets).
 For two smooth valuations this condition is satisfied automatically, and the product coincides with the above mentioned product on $\vi(X)$.
-On the other hand, the restriction of this partial product to $\cf(X)$ is the usual pointwise product on constructible functions (see \cite{alesker-bernig}; here is another technical difficulty: the pointwise product of constructible functions is not constructible in general, unless the two functions are in "generic position" to each other).
+On the other hand, the restriction of this partial product to $\cp(X)$ is just the usual intersection of sets: more precisely given $P_1,P_2\in \cp(X)$ which are transversal to each other then the product of their images in $V^{-\infty}(X)$ is well defined and is equal to the image of $P_1\cap P_2$; this was proved in \cite{alesker-bernig}.
+It is expected that for real analytic $X$ the restriction of the partial product on $V^{-\infty}(X)$ to $\cf(X)$ coincides with the pointwise product on constructible functions provided the functions are in "generic position" to each other. \begin{remark} When talking on the map $\Xi_{\cp}\colon \cp(X)\to V^{-\infty}(X)$ for general smooth manifold $X$ we will often identify $P\in \cp(X)$ with its indicator function $\One_P$ and thus write $\Xi_{\cp}(\One_P)$. \end{remark}

 After this reminder let us discuss the main results of this article.
 Let us discuss the pull-back and push-forward of valuations.
 In this introduction the discussion will be not completely rigorous and partly conjectural.
 The precise, but more technical, results can be found in the main text of the article.
 We will try however to indicate what is rigorous and what is not.